|Alektorophobia. Fear of chickens.|

 Broody.
 A hen that covers eggs to warm and hatch them.
 Sometimes refers to a hen that stays in the nest for an extended period without producing eggs.

 Candler.
-A device which uses strong light to examine the contents of the egg.
+A device that uses a strong light to examine the contents of the egg.

 Cannibalism.
 The bad habit chickens have of eating each other's flesh, feathers, or eggs.